Skip to main content

 Main | Michael Hagen

 Spanning nearly 40 feet, this unique mural was produced by Michael Hagen, Mr. Sendak's stage and set designer.
 It is the first and only Sendak-authorized mural of his work.
+Generous support from the Academy of Columbia made this mural possible.

 Free standing wild things